haveno-dex/haveno-docs/docs/haveno-ui/cloning_an_offer.md

 You can clone an offer 10 times.
 You will get an error message if you try to clone an offer more than 10 times.

-Furthermore, you can, however, have multiple offers and clone them each up to 10 times.
+Furthermore, you can have multiple offers and clone them each up to 10 times.

 ### What happens when my clone offer is taken?